gridcoin-community/Gridcoin-Site/README.md

 5. `git branch your_branch_name` (give it a descriptive name like "whitelist changes")

+6. Every time you make changes, run `git commit -a` to add your changes followed by `git push` to push them to your repo on github.com.

-6. `bundle install` (runs the web server for local previewing)
+7. `bundle install` (runs the web server for local previewing)

-7. When ready to submit changes, go back to your fork on github.com and you will be prompted to make a pull request.
+8. When ready to submit changes, go back to your fork on github.com and you will be prompted to make a pull request.

 ### Windows guide